pachyderm/docs/content/latest/deploy-manage/manage/cluster-access.md

 seriesPart:
 ---

-Pachyderm contexts enable you to store configuration parameters for multiple Pachyderm clusters in a single configuration file saved at `~/.pachyderm/config.json`.
-This file stores the information about all Pachyderm clusters that you have deployed from your machine locally or on a remote server.
+MLDM contexts enable you to store configuration parameters for multiple MLDM clusters in a single configuration file saved at `~/.pachyderm/config.json`.
+This file stores the information about all MLDM clusters that you have deployed from your machine locally or on a remote server.

 For example, if you have a cluster that is deployed locally in `minikube` and another one deployed on Amazon EKS, configurations for these clusters are stored in that `config.json` file.
 By default, all local cluster configurations have the `local` prefix.
-If you have multiple local clusters, Pachyderm adds a consecutive number to the `local` prefix of each cluster.
+If you have multiple local clusters, MLDM adds a consecutive number to the `local` prefix of each cluster.

-The following text is an example of a Pachyderm `config.json` file:
+The following text is an example of a MLDM `config.json` file:

 ```s
 {